An introduction to compulsory and optional forms of insurance in Switzerland, from health insurance to car insurance and home and buildings insurance.

-Switzerland is part of the European health insurance equivalence programme.
-You will need an Europan Health Insurance Card (EHIC) card, which you can request from your insurer.
-This means that if you are on a temporary trip to another member country, you can receive urgent treatment in that country as though you were a local.
-For example, in the UK you can access NHS services without charge but in France you may have to pay up front and be reimbursed.
+Switzerland is part of the European health insurance equivalence program.
+You will need a European Health Insurance Card (EHIC), which you can request from your insurer.
+This means that EU nationals on a temporary trip to another member country can receive urgent treatment in that country as though they are a local.
+For example, in the UK you can access NHS (National Health Service) services without charge but in France you may have to pay up front and be reimbursed.
 The EHIC card does not work outside Europe and is not a replacement for travel insurance.

 Commercial insurance in Switzerland